naviisouza/naviisouza/README.md

 During my journey, I have had the opportunity to participate in challenging and enriching projects, which have provided me with solid practical and theoretical learning in the area of ​​Information Technology.
 Furthermore, I am always looking for new knowledge and skills, trying to stay updated in such a dynamic and competitive market.

-📍 I'm from Minas Gerais, Brasil
+📍 I'm from Minas Gerais, Brazil